nghttp2/nghttp2/doc/nghttpx.1.rst

     The request was successful.

   Failure
-    The request was faield.
+    The request was failed.
 No change has been made.

 code
   HTTP status code